cisco-sso/kdk/README.md

 * `/keybase/private/<user-keybase-id>/.bash_profile_private`
   * If the user has installed [Keybase](https://keybase.io/)

 Thus, one may customize their own private settings by creating any of the files above by host-mounting directories into the KDK when prompted during `kdk init`.
-This method may be used to set enviroment variables as well as create entire dotfiles, such as `~/.aws/credentials` and `~/.aws/config`.
+This method may be used to set environment variables as well as create entire dotfiles, such as `~/.aws/credentials` and `~/.aws/config`.
 See [here for an example](https://github.com/cisco-sso/yadm-dotfiles#customizing-your-setup).

 ### Mounting Directories Directly into the KDK